 Course Descriptions and Enrolment

-You can obtain detailed course descriptions by searching for the courses with the basic or implementation course code in the section "Course search".
+You can obtain detailed course descriptions by searching for the courses with the basic or implementation course code in the section "Course search" (under "Curricula" or "Course implementations").
 We advise to search for courses by its basic code (e.g. Y0002EE) or by name (e.g. Finnish Survival Course).

 Y00022E-3023 (group A), 26.8.2019 - 3.10.2019

 Y00022E-3024 (group B), 4.9.2019 - 27.11.2019